Raila Odinga: 2022 presidential elections

 Odinga was cleared to run for the presidency for the fifth time on 5 June 2022 by the Independent Electoral and Boundaries Commission (IEBC).
-He filed his candidacy papers as a candidate for the Azimio la Umoja–One Kenya Coalition party with the IEBC.
-Martha Karua is Odinga's running mate.
+He filed his candidacy papers as a candidate for the Azimio La Umoja–One Kenya Coalition party with the IEBC.
+Martha Karua was Odinga's running mate.

 On 6 June, Odinga launched his 10-point manifesto at the Nyayo stadium, flanked by his running mate, and hundreds of his supporters detailing his plan for the first 100 days in office if his camp carries the day in the August election.

 Odinga outlined a key component of his vision for the country, dubbed "the People's Programmes", which he promised as the foundation for his platform.
 Social protection, universal healthcare, job development, women's empowerment, investing in youth, education for all, food security, water for everyone, enterprise Kenya, and building on past triumphs were all part of the ten-point plan.

-He vied for presidency against United Democratic Alliance’s candidate William Ruto who garnered 50.5% of votes cast making Odinga Second.
-It was announced by IEBC chairman Wafula Chebukati.
+He vied for the presidency against United Democratic Alliance's candidate William Ruto who garnered 50.5% of votes cast.
 After coming second in the presidential election, he filed a legal case challenging the result, which was dismissed by the Supreme Court.
-The 2022 presidential elections was widely perceived as his best and last chance attempt at the presidency.